Flower Care Guide: Top 6 Tips

 Your guide to longer-lasting fresh flowers

-You know the wonderful thrill of receiving or giving flowers as a gift—and you want to make sure your flowers stay beautiful and have a long vase life.
-Follow these top six flower care tips to help make sure your flowers last longer.
+You know the wonderful thrill of receiving or giving flowers as a gift — and you want to make sure your flowers stay beautiful and have a long vase life.
+Follow these six top flower care tips to help keep your flowers alive longer.

 1. Remove the protective wrapping over a sink as soon as your fresh flowers arrive.
 Keep your fresh flowers away from drafts and extreme temperatures, which can quickly dry out the flowers and cause wilting.